-CTE Stan ndards and Benchmarks 47 7.03 Identify the benefits of aeration.
-47 7.04 Describe the components of an air-stripping system.
-47 7.05 Troubleshoot aeration and air stripping processes. escribe the principles, operational and troubleshooting practices of the mixing, coagulation, and flocculation processes.
-The student will be ole to: 48 3.01 Define concepts such as turbidity, color, coagulation, and flocculation.
-48 3.02 Define the difference between sweep and enhanced coagulation.
-48 3.03 Identify the kinds of equipment used in the coagulation process.
-48 3.04 Identify coagulant and coagulant aid chemicals used in water-treatment facilities.
-48 3.05 Identify the steps of coagulation, in order.
-48 3.06 Identify the specific sampling locations for process control in a coagulation process.
-48 3.07 Identify factors that would contribute to poor floc formation.
-48 3.08 Compute the feed rate in pounds per day (lbs/d) when the chemical coagulant (mg/1) and flow rate (MGD) are known.
-48 3.09 Compute the dosage (mg/1) of coagulant when the rate of flow (MGD) and the feed rate (lbs/day) of the chemical coagulant are known.
-48 3.10 Compute the dosage rate that is needed to treat a different flow (MGD) at the current dosage when the current rate of flow (MGD) and the current coagulant feed rate (lbs/d) are known.
-48 3.11 Describe troubleshooting techniques for basic mixing, coagulation, and flocculation processes.
-49.0 De escribe the principles, operational and troubleshooting practices of the sedimentation process.
-The student will be able to: 49 9.01 Describe an upflow clarifier and basin sedimentation.
-49 9.02 Identify factors that contribute to efficient sedimentation.
-49 9.03 Identify the measures that would be effective in preventing or controlling algae growth on surfaces of coagulation and sedimentation basins.
-49 9.04 Identify methods of sludge removal and disposal from sedimentation basins 49 9.05 Describe troubleshooting techniques for sedimentation and upflow clarifier processes.
-50.0 De escribe the principles, operational and troubleshooting practices of the filtration process.
+CTE S Standards and Benchmarks 47.03 Identify the benefits of aeration.
+47.04 Describe the components of an air-stripping system.
+47.05 Troubleshoot aeration and air stripping processes.
+48.0 Describe the principles, operational and troubleshooting practices of the mixing, coagulation, and flocculation processes.
+The student will be able to: 48.01 Define concepts such as turbidity, color, coagulation, and flocculation.
+48.02 Define the difference between sweep and enhanced coagulation.
+48.03 Identify the kinds of equipment used in the coagulation process.
+48.04 Identify coagulant and coagulant aid chemicals used in water-treatment facilities.
+48.05 Identify the steps of coagulation, in order.
+48.06 Identify the specific sampling locations for process control in a coagulation process.
+48.07 Identify factors that would contribute to poor floc formation.
+48.08 Compute the feed rate in pounds per day (lbs/d) when the chemical coagulant (mg/1) and flow rate (MGD) are known.
+48.09 Compute the dosage (mg/1) of coagulant when the rate of flow (MGD) and the feed rate (lbs/day) of the chemical coagulant are known.
+48.10 Compute the dosage rate that is needed to treat a different flow (MGD) at the current dosage when the current rate of flow (MGD) and the current coagulant feed rate (lbs/d) are known.
+48.11 Describe troubleshooting techniques for basic mixing, coagulation, and flocculation processes.
+49.0 Describe the principles, operational and troubleshooting practices of the sedimentation process.
+The student will be able to: 49.01 Describe an upflow clarifier and basin sedimentation.
+49.02 Identify factors that contribute to efficient sedimentation.
+49.03 Identify the measures that would be effective in preventing or controlling algae growth on surfaces of coagulation and sedimentation basins.
+49.04 Identify methods of sludge removal and disposal from sedimentation basins 49.05 Describe troubleshooting techniques for sedimentation and upflow clarifier processes.
+50.0 Describe the principles, operational and troubleshooting practices of the filtration process.
 The student will be able to:

-CTE S Standar ds and Benchmarks 50.01 Describe materials and methods related to filtration, including types of filters, filter-system components, and the steps for normal filtration operations.
+OTE ( CIES andards and Benchmarks 50.01 Describe materials and methods related to filtration, including types of filters, filter-system components, and the steps for normal filtration operations.
 50.02 Explain common problems of filtering systems, including head loss, mud balls, and filter media loss.
 50.03 Determine when to backwash a filter.
 50.04 Identify the steps for backwashing a filter.
 50.05 Describe troubleshooting techniques for filtration processes.
-51.0 Descri be the principles, operational and troubleshooting practices of the water-softening process.
+51.0 Describe the principles, operational and troubleshooting practices of the water-softening process.
 The student will be able to: 51.01 Describe the two types of hardness.
 51.02 Identify the appropriate chemical(s) to use in chemical-precipitation softening processes for the two kinds of hardness.
 51.03 Describe alkalinity and its components.
 51.04 Identify treatment processes used for water softening.
 51.05 Calculate the distribution of bicarbonate, carbonate, and/or hydroxide ions when given the total alkalinity and phenolphthalein alkalinity.
 51.06 Describe selective carbonate removal.
 51.07 Identify the important zones of an upflow clarifier unit.
 51.08 Describe the lime soda ash softening process, including its control.
 51.09 Compute lime demand from raw-water analyses.
 51.10 Describe the reasons for recarbonation.
 51.11 Compute carbon dioxide demands for recarbonation.
 51.12 Compute hardness removal when the ion-exchange capacity is known.
 51.13 Describe troubleshooting techniques for water-softening processes.
-51.14 Describe the ion exchange softening process 52.0 Descri be the principles, operational and troubleshooting practices of the stabilization process.
+51.14 Describe the ion exchange softening process 52.0 Describe the principles, operational and troubleshooting practices of the stabilization process.
 The student will be able to: 52.01 Identify the chemicals used in stabilization.